pewresearch/django_commander/README.md

 print my_command.logs.order_by("-end_time")[0]
 ```

-# TODO: explain the different command and loader classes
+# TODO: explain the different command and command classes
 # TODO: explain how to log manually, and using the create_or_update function
 # TODO: explain dependencies
 # TODO: verify that the examples are actually correct (underscore command concatenation, etc)